cipher813/rl_continuous_control/report.md

 **Algorithm implementations**

-Complete extension of this script to cover similar algorithms, such as D4PG, PPO, A2C and TD3.
+Complete extension of this script to cover similar, and potentially more stable and better-performing, algorithms, such as D4PG, PPO, A2C and TD3.

 **Environments**